 The online event started with a brief introduction on Erasmus+ by Vice President (Academic) Prof Dr Widad Othman, who acknowledged that the project provided OUM with the opportunity to contribute to nation-building through capacity building of teachers, specifically in creating awareness of the need for sustainability.

-Cluster of Education and Social Sciences (CESS) senior lecturer Dr Hamidah Mat presented a paper on “Implementasi Pendidikan untuk Pembangunan Lestari melalui Kursus Pengajian Islam di OUM” while counselling expert Assoc Prof Dr Fatimah Yusooff’s talk on “Kesejahteraan dalam Keluarga” touched on the importance of family engagement and harmony particularly in today’s highly challenging environment.
+Faculty of Education and Social Sciences (FESS) senior lecturer Dr Hamidah Mat presented a paper on “Implementasi Pendidikan untuk Pembangunan Lestari melalui Kursus Pengajian Islam di OUM” while counselling expert Assoc Prof Dr Fatimah Yusooff’s talk on “Kesejahteraan dalam Keluarga” touched on the importance of family engagement and harmony particularly in today’s highly challenging environment.

-Cluster of Applied Sciences lecturer Azmi Che Leh spoke on “Workplace Practices for Sustainable Facilities – Sustainable Solutions through Innovation”, while CESS lecturer Oo Cheng Keat presented an engaging topic, “Peace can be Achieved by CESS”.
+Faculty of Technology and Applied Sciences lecturer Azmi Che Leh spoke on “Workplace Practices for Sustainable Facilities – Sustainable Solutions through Innovation”, while FESS lecturer Oo Cheng Keat presented an engaging topic, “Peace can be Achieved by FESS”.

 With a topic of interest entitled, “Productivity and Decent Work for All – A Contriving Statement?”, Dr Tee addressed the issues with confidence during his presentation.
 Meanwhile, Nithiyananthan talked about “Reducing Carbon Footprint – The Pathway to Climate Action”, in which he implored everyone to play their part to minimise carbon footprint and contribute to a better world.